-Reviewer #2, Concern #1: The authors should include the number of considered samples used to compute each of the electromagnetic images.
+Reviewer #2, Concern #1: The authors should include the number of considered samples used to compute each electromagnetic image.

-Author response: The authors would like to thank the reviewer for their comments and concerns.
-We agree with the reviewer’s suggestion and have updated the manuscript to include the number of samples for each electromagnetic (EM) image.
+Author response: The authors would like to thank the reviewers for their comments and concerns.
+We agree with the reviewer’s suggestion and have updated the manuscript to include the number of samples in each electromagnetic (EM) image.